pymc-devs/pymc-examples/myst_nbs/generalized_linear_models/GLM-rolling-regression.myst.md

 import os

 import arviz as az
-import bambi as bmb
 import matplotlib.pyplot as plt import matplotlib.ticker as mticker import numpy as np import pandas as pd import pymc as pm import xarray as xr

-from matplotlib import cm

 print(f"Running on PyMC v{pm.__version__}")
 ```